rubenwgs/ETH-CS-BA3SE1/Compiler_Design/CompDes_LN_W9.md

 Basic blocks unreachable from the entry block can be deleted.
 This is usually done at the IR or assembly level.

 **Dead code** is similar to unreachable blocks.
-A value might be computed but never subsequently used, this means that the code used for computing the value can be droppped.
+A value might be computed but never subsequently used, this means that the code used for computing the value can be dropped.
-However that's only possible if it's _pure,_ i.e. if it has no externally visible side effects.
+However, that's only possible if it's _pure,_ i.e. if it has no externally visible side effects.

 _Note:_ Pure functional languages (e.g. Haskell) make reasoning about the safety of optimizations generally easier.